Cavender-Bares-Lab/Data-management-lab/docs/protocols/pigment_extraction.md

     2. Use magnetic sirbar and stirplate to stir entire solvent mixture for 5 minutes on ‘5’

-    Note: this method use very little of Solvent B it is recommended to only make half a liter.
+    Note: this method uses very little of Solvent B it is recommended to only make half a liter.

-##### Method parameters: DOB2016
+##### Method parameters: DOB2016 (Is this still correct?)

     -   2 ml/min
     -   Stop: 25 min

     1. 12 min 0% B   (100% A)

     2. 4 min 100% B    (Gradient from A to B)

     3. 2 min 100% B    (100% B)